mhwgoo/cambridge/README.md

 ## Features
 1. `camb <word/phrase>` to look it up in Cambridge Dictionary by default.
-2. '-w' flag to fetch Merriam-Webster Dictionary.
+2. `-w` flag to fetch Merriam-Webster Dictionary.
 3. Less than 2s taken to do all the work for the word, including fetching, parsing, printing, and writing cache.
 4. Less than 0.1s for the same word's later search.
 5. Fetch the first dictionary from Cambridge, avoiding confuses by multiple dictionaries.